MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Get-AzureRmEventHubNamespaceKey.md

 ```

 ### -AuthorizationRuleName
-The name of the authorization rule on the Event Hubs namespace.
+Specifies the name of the authorization rule on the Event Hubs namespace.

 ```yaml
 Type: String